makkus/freckles/docs/bootstrap.rst

 Supported
 +++++++++

-Those are the platforms I have tested so far, others might very well work too:
+Those are the platforms I have tested so far, others might very well work too.
+I did my development mainly on Debian-based systems, so other Linux distributions might not (yet) be up to scratch:

 - Linux